• Play the sound file

 01 — Intro.
 Greetings once again, ladies and gentlemen, from Radio Derb, your one-stop source for all the news of the hour.
 This is your dispassionately genial host, John Derbyshire, and before we get to the other news items, I just want to set listeners' minds at rest.

-Well, I am glad to be able to report that as we go to tape President Gurbanguly Berdymukhamedov is still securely in power in Ashgabat.
-Some minor disturbances in Urgench and Tunb, instigated by malcontents and trouble-makers, were easily suppressed by forces loyal to Gurbanguly Berdymukhamedov, and all is now calm.
+Well, I am glad to be able to report that as we go to tape President Gurbanguly Berdymukhammedov is still securely in power in Ashgabat.
+Some minor disturbances in Urgench and Tunb, instigated by malcontents and trouble-makers, were easily suppressed by forces loyal to Gurbanguly Berdymukhammedov, and all is now calm.

 02 — Presidential loquacity.
 President Obama visited a factory in Charlotte, North Carolina.
 At a meeting with local people there, he took the following question, quote: